Ferdinand Möller: Dicing with Hitler

 The "30 German artists" exhibition of 1933 can be seen as a battle won on behalf of contemporary art, but over the course of the twelve Hitler years it is hard to discern any equivalent public victory in the longer term.
 In 1937 Ferdinand Möller's involvement in art exhibitions came to an end: his continuing activity as an art dealer between 1937 and 1945 took place, even more than before, "under the radar", at least in terms of accessible surviving sources.
-Because of his social position and his good contacts inside the Propaganda Ministry and his quiet but extensive networking of many years with ither party insiders, it seems reasonable to infer that Möller never felt the need to fear "personal sanctions" by government authorities.
+Because of his social position and his good contacts inside the Propaganda Ministry and his quiet but extensive networking of many years with other party insiders, it seems reasonable to infer that Möller never felt the need to fear "personal sanctions" by government authorities.
 Certainly he never felt the need to abandon his personal commitment to German expressionist art.

 Ferdinand Möller had acquired a second piece of building land in Potsdam as early as 1923, apparently intending to build a suitably stylish family home on it at some stage in the future.
 During the early 1930s necessary plans had been drawn up and necessary permissions obtained from the municipality, the most recent dated 1936.
 However, in 1937/38 it was not in Potsdam but at Zermützel (Neuruppin), a lakeside village in the flatlands north of Berlin, that Möller had a modern country "summer home" constructed.
 The finished building resembles something between as modernist villa and a very large bungalow.
 It was designed and its construction was overseen by Hans Scharoun who would become better known, after 1960, as the architect of the Berliner Philharmonie concert hall.
 The interior incorporates an abundance of well-lit wall-space.
 The house survives and has been maintained and used for appropriately art-related purposes, since 1995, by the "Ferdinand Möller foundation", which recently issued an invitation to artists to stay in it.